-Despite the poor publicity in recent years, Koh Tao is a scuba diving paradise.
+Despite poor publicity in recent years, Koh Tao is a scuba diver’s paradise.
 The diversity and plethora of things to do on this island is unmatched by any other Thai island.

 Many travelers come to Koh Tao to get dive certified.
 Koh Tao offers the best prices in the entire world and the best dive sites for all levels.

 Make your way up to John-Suwan Viewpoint for an unbelievable view of Shark Bay, Freedom Bay, and the entire island.
 I wouldn’t recommend wearing flip flops on this trek because you’ll be climbing quite a bit, but the effort is well worth it.